grandhisubrahmanyam35/cordova-inappbrowser-iframetest/README.md

 You can override the default behavior for links part of your OWN HTML code easily: http://stackoverflow.com/questions/1760096/override-default-behaviour-for-link-a-objects-in-javascript || https://gist.github.com/JonathanHindi/6301111

+Some will handle links natively individually (in case you want to consider target information then it requires access and manipulation of HTML content via javascript if you want to handle): http://stackoverflow.com/questions/23962457/phonegap-how-to-make-links-from-iframes-open-in-inappbrowser

+### iFrame behavior

+* _self =  Opens in iFrame.
+* _blank = Capture the whole Cordova WebView.
+* _system = Capture the whole Cordova WebView.

 In case webpages are loaded via file protocol (as it's the case for cordova) you can manipulate 3rd party iframes dynamically via javascript.
 However, in case webpages are loaded via an http web server then same-origin policy applies => 3rd party iframes content cannot be manipluated (SAP C4C case) :(

-Some people will disable the iframe links: https://forums.meteor.com/t/cordova-how-to-prevent-links-in-embedded-iframes-to-replace-application/10140
+Some people will disable all iframe links to be on the same side: https://forums.meteor.com/t/cordova-how-to-prevent-links-in-embedded-iframes-to-replace-application/10140

-Some will handle links natively individually (in case you want to consider target information then it requires access and manipulation of HTML content via javascript if you want to handle): http://stackoverflow.com/questions/23962457/phonegap-how-to-make-links-from-iframes-open-in-inappbrowser

 ## Purpose of the app

 Demonstrate the behavior as outlined in techncial background sections.
-In the iframe you see a link called "Speyer".
-Target will be loaded in cordova webview and "capture" entire app with no back navigation option.
-In this example manipulation of iframe content would be possible but assuming SAP C4C case this would not be possible due to same-origin polic
+Examples in iFrame:
+- <a href="http://www.google.com">  will be opened in iFrame
+- <a href="http://www.eidinger.info" target="_blank"> will be opened in cordova web view and capture whole application